 - #2: “Pancakes!”
 Here’s a terrific recipe from Simply Recipes: Blueberry Buttermilk Pancakes

-- There are remarkably few pest and pathogens that affect blueberry bushes and fruit.
+- There are remarkably few pests and pathogens that affect blueberry bushes and fruit.
 Thus, we use no pesticides, fungicides, or anything-cides.
 No sprays, no systemics, nothing.

 - Birds, however, are troublesome.
 They ALL love blueberries.
-Some local birders visit regularly during the picking season to see Orchard Orioles, Cedar Waxwings, etc. Hurrah.
+Some local birders visit regularly during the picking season to see Orchard Orioles, Cedar Waxwings, Scarlet Tanagers, etc.

 - If you’re a soil geek, you may be interested to know we have an interesting/unusual soil – Nolichucky Loam – an alluvial loam with a relatively low pH.

 - Blueberry bushes are happiest at a soil pH of 4.8-5.0 and perform poorly at anything above 5.8-6.0.